Is Telefonaktiebolaget LM Ericsson (publ) (ERIC) a Keeper?

 ERIC’s Market Performance

-ERIC stocks went up by 2.84% for the week, with a monthly jump of 6.96% and a quarterly performance of 15.54%, while its annual performance rate touched 74.66%.
-The volatility ratio for the week stands at 1.63% while the volatility levels for the past 30 days are set at 1.52% for Telefonaktiebolaget LM Ericsson (publ).
-The simple moving average for the period of the last 20 days is 3.10% for ERIC stocks with a simple moving average of 17.44% for the last 200 days.
+ERIC stocks went down by -1.70% for the week, with a monthly jump of 6.27% and a quarterly performance of 8.94%, while its annual performance rate touched 66.95%.
+The volatility ratio for the week stands at 1.31% while the volatility levels for the past 30 days are set at 1.46% for Telefonaktiebolaget LM Ericsson (publ).
+The simple moving average for the period of the last 20 days is 0.02% for ERIC stocks with a simple moving average of 14.36% for the last 200 days.

 Analysts’ Opinion of ERIC